 Older Adults: Preventing Falls

-Every year, millions of adults fall, leading to injuries and emergency room visits.
+Every year, millions of older adults fall, leading to injuries and emergency room

+visits.
 Many of these falls and injuries can be prevented.
-Most all falls happen at home.
+Most falls happen at home.

 Taking certain safety measures can prevent many falls.

 Facts about falls

 Here are some facts about older adults and falls:

 Falls are the most common cause of injury visits to the emergency room for older adults.

 Falls cause more open wounds, fractures, and brain injuries than any other cause.

 Falls are the leading cause of injury-related deaths in people older than 65.